metavalent/metavalent.github.io/_drafts/I Woke Up December 24th.md

   frameborder="0"></iframe>
 -->

-Watch [God](https://youtu.be/XEyV8o2dp7M) if the embed does not behave nicely.
+Watch [The Power of Miracles | The Story of God Morgan Freeman](https://youtu.be/XEyV8o2dp7M) if the embed does not behave nicely.

 <!-- For custom thumbnail
 ![alt text](/assets/images/image.jpg "title")